 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.

 I stumbled upon this book through my membership in Delta Kappa Gamma (DKG), an international society of key women educators.
 Each chapter of this book concludes with an “unveiled truth” and a prompting question for the reader to consider in order to reflect on their own lives.
-It was a great book and very timely, as many people have been praying for Afghanistan as U.S. troops withdraw and mourning the loss of the young girls murdered by a bomb intentionally set outside their school in Kabul in early May.
-The death toll from that attack was 85 with 147 wounded, leaving families devastated but many also more determined than ever to continue seeking the right to education for girls.
+It was a great book and very timely.
+Many people have been praying for Afghanistan as U.S. troops withdraw, and mourning the loss of the young girls murdered by a bomb intentionally set outside their school in Kabul in early May.
+The death toll from that attack was 85 with 147 wounded.
+It, of course, left families devastated but many also became more determined than ever to continue seeking the right to education for girls.

 Some of the words of wisdom Goolsby shares from her experience include:

 “When there is nothing you can do to make a situation better, finish your duties as well as you can, exit with dignity, and let it go.
 Life is too short to waste on the impossible…” (210).